What is Pupil Premium?

 We monitor the impact of our spending of Pupil Premium funding very carefully.
 We do this by monitoring the progress of all our students regularly and analysing the performance of the students that qualify for Pupil Premium as a distinct group.

-The results of our Pupil Premium Students are shown below:
+The most recent results of our Pupil Premium Students are summarised below:

 We monitor Pupil Premium funded activities and initiatives to assess their effectiveness.